Man Appears in Court After Extradition in Connection with Robbie Lawlor Murder

 Why It Matters

-The Robbie Lawlor case has been one of the most significant gangland murder investigations in Northern Ireland in recent years, with its connections to the Drogheda feud and the Mulready-Woods case giving it an island-wide dimension.
-The arrest represents a significant step forward in the pursuit of justice for Lawlor's killing and demonstrates the effectiveness of cross-border law enforcement cooperation.
+The Robbie Lawlor case has been one of the most significant gangland murder investigations in Northern Ireland in recent years, with its connections to the Drogheda feud and the Mulready-Woods killing giving it an island-wide dimension that has tested the limits of cross-border law enforcement.
+The arrest of Jonathan Gill represents a significant step forward in the pursuit of justice for Lawlor's killing — and, by extension, for the families of all those caught up in the violence of the Drogheda feud.

 What's Next

-The extradition proceedings will continue through the Irish courts.
-If extradition is granted, the man will be transferred to Northern Ireland to face charges.
+The extradition proceedings will continue through the Irish courts, with Gill's hearing scheduled for 21 April 2026.
+If extradition is granted, he will be transferred to Northern Ireland to face charges.
 The case is expected to attract significant media attention given its connections to some of the most serious organised crime on the island of Ireland.
-Follow developments via The Irish Times and Belfast Live.
+Follow developments via The Irish Times and ITV News UTV.